 - Inspect the pulleys: Next, rotate the belt slightly on the pulleys and inspect each of the pulleys fore and aft for any damage or cracks.
 As with the belt, if a pulley is damaged, it is better to replace it than to continue to use a damaged part.

 There are two predominant styles of drill presses: those with multiple pulleys fore and aft (for controlling the speed of the chuck), and those with a single pulley on the motor and quill shaft that employ a variable speed control.
 In the case of the former, to adjust the speed at which you drill, you'll place the belt on different corresponding sets of pulleys.
 When you use a larger motor pulley with a smaller quill pulley, the drill chuck spins faster.
 Conversely, using a smaller motor pulley and a larger drive pulley results in a slower RPM rate for the chuck.
 Most units of this type will have a chart within the head cover that shows the RPM rate for each corresponding set of pulleys.

 If your unit is a multi-pulley system, you should find a small set-screw on both the drive pulley and the quill pulley.
 Tighten each set screw with an Allen wrench to ensure that the pulleys are securely fastened.

-If you find that your quill has some wobble, you should be able to tighten the mounting bolt that secures the quill tube into the motor housing with a wrench to reduce or even eliminate the wobble.
-Then check the quill again for looseness before replacing the chuck.
+- If you find that your quill has some wobble, you should be able to tighten the mounting bolt that secures the quill tube into the motor housing with a wrench to reduce or even eliminate the wobble.
+Then check the quill again for looseness before reinstalling the chuck.